-The details of the western blot procedures are described in SUPPLEMENT 1.
-Each western blot was run in triplicate on proteins extracted from pooled bilateral punches of the AcbC or aDLS.
-The optical density (OD) of each band was normalized by the amount of cyclophiline A present in each well, to correct for variations in the quantity of proteins loaded, and the resulting ratio was used to assess protein concentrations.
-OD × area calculation was performed to derive an amount of protein.
+The details of the Western blot procedures are described in the Supplement.
+Each Western blot was run in triplicate on proteins extracted from pooled bilateral punches of the AcbC or anterior DLS.
+The optical density of each band was normalized by the amount of cyclophilin A present in each well to correct for variations in the quantity of proteins loaded, and the resulting ratio was used to assess protein concentrations.
+Optical density \times area calculation was performed to derive an amount of protein.

-Data and statistical analysis
+Data and Statistical Analysis

-Data are expressed as means $\pm$ SEM.
-The behavioral data were subjected to repeated-measures analyses of variance (ANOVAs) while western-blot data were subjected to Factorial ANOVAs (see SUPPLEMENT 1 for more details).
-Upon confirmation of main effects pairwise comparisons were performed using the Newman Keuls post-hoc test.
+Data are expressed as means \pm SEM.
+The behavioral data were subjected to repeated-measures analyses of variance, while Western blot data were subjected to factorial analyses of variance (see the Supplement for more details).
+Upon confirmation of main effects, pairwise comparisons were performed using the Newman-Keuls post hoc test.

-Statistical significance was claimed at $\alpha$ = .05.
-For western blot analyses, because of the heterogeneity of the samples, partial Eta-squared values (partial $\eta^2$ ) are reported as the measure of effect size to support the p values (38).
+Statistical significance was claimed at $\alpha = .05$.
+For Western blot analyses, because of the heterogeneity of the samples, partial eta-squared values (partial η^2) are reported as the measure of effect size to support the p values (38).